cole-h06/Verity/notes/random_walk.md

 where claims reinforce sources and sources reinforce claims.

-Another problem is the walk can get trapped (e.g. "Claim Echo Loops" where two sources copy each other's specifications) or hit dead ends (e.g. a claim appears on a single obscure source)
+Another problem is the walk can get trapped (e.g. "Claim Echo Loops" where two sources copy each other's specifications) or hit dead ends (e.g. a claim appears on a single obscure source).

 Perhaps introducing a small random jump probability helps prevent this to ensure full distribution: